YuhBoyMatty/LiarsAntiCheat/README.md

 # Contact

 I am primarily active on Discord, but my **DMs are closed**.
-The most effective way to get in touch with me is via a Discord Server's **support ticket**.
+The most effective way to get in touch with me is via a Discord Server **support ticket**.

 To find the most up-to-date invite link to the Discord server, please visit my **Twitter/X** profile: [@Tyzeron](https://x.com/tyzeron).